Bayard Cutting Arboretum State Park: Mansion

 There is also a designated shower that was built specifically for the Cutting’s friend Nobel Prize Winner Dr. Albert Schweitzer who was not a fan of baths.

 Landscape

-Bayard began developing the grounds of his home in 1887 with the assistance of Frederick Law Olmsted with a focus on the landscape's natural beauty.
-Charles Sprague Sargent, director of the Arnold Arboretum in Boston, advised Cutting in developing the extensive conifer collection north of the carriage house.
+Bayard began developing the grounds of his home in 1887 with the assistance of Frederick Law Olmsted with a focus on the landscape's natural beauty.Charles Sprague Sargent, director of the Arnold Arboretum in Boston, who had worked with Olmsted, advised Cutting in developing the extensive conifer collection north of the carriage house.
 Cutting also was in touch with Ernest Wilson, who was sponsored by Harvard University to bring back tree specimens from China.

 The original rhododendrons and first tree specimens at the arboretum came from nurseries in England in the early 1900s.
 Other trees in the park included: firs, spruces, pines, hemlock, cedar and yews originating from Europe, Spain, Greece, Japan, China and Africa.

 Park

 On June 18, 1936, the Long Island State Park Commission was given 200 acres of the Cutting estate for use as an arboretum by Mrs. Bayard James, daughter of William Cutting, with the stipulation that she and her mother keep full use of the property as long as either is living.
 Both the house and property were given to the people of Long Island "to provide an oasis of beauty and quiet for the pleasure, rest, and refreshment of those who delight in outdoor beauty; and to bring about a greater appreciation and understanding of the value and importance of informal planting".